ishraq-dagamseh/Malaria_Detector/README.md

 # Malaria_Detector

 In this project, we built a robust classifier that able to identify the malaria disease from medical images.
-I used image dataset to malaria disease, this images belong to two classes: parasitized and uninfected classes.  parasitized-> images contains malaria disease, while uninfrcted -> images with no malaria ( healthy images)
+I used image dataset to malaria disease, this images belong to two classes: parasitized and uninfected classes.  parasitized-> images contains malaria disease, while uninfrcted -> images with no malaria ( healthy images). train dats included ( 12480) images for two classes, while the test data included ( 1300) images for each class.

 Many steps applied in this project:
 1. imported required libraries.